 If you are looking for help in finding things to do in Seoul, then look no further.

 Although at first glance Seoul may seem like just another big city, when you scratch beneath the surface you will notice that it is rich in culture and history dating back thousands of years.
 I’ve lived in Seoul for two years and from the moment I got off the plane at Incheon airport, I fell madly in love with it.

 Seoul and Korean tourism aren’t publicised enough internationally, and it’s a shame because not many people realise what a vibrant, cultural destination they are missing out on.
-I have explored every corner, nook and cranny of Seoul during my time in Korea.
+I have explored every corner, nook and cranny of Seoul during my time living in Korea.
 I know it can be an overwhelming city, since it is just so vast, so I have composed a list of the best 25 things to do in Seoul.
 Some are well known attractions, others are off the beaten track hidden gems.

 Experiment with Korean Street Food